 Writing to the Galatians, Paul jumps ahead of his story to fourteen years after his conversion.
-Now, Paul saw Jesus in 36 CE, immediately following his receiving new orders from the High Priest.
-Caiaphas was put out of that office in 36CE around the time of the Passover.
-So, Paul would need new letters to take to the synagogues, showing that the current High Priest, Jonathan, was carrying out the same policy of laying hands upon the Grecian Messianic Jews and bringing them to Jerusalem for judgment (Acts 9:1-2).
+Now, Paul saw Jesus in 35 CE, immediately following his receiving new orders from the high priest.
+Caiaphas was put out of that office cir.
+35-36CE near the time of the Passover.
+In any event, Paul would need new arrest warrants to take to the synagogues, showing the high priest, whether Caiaphas or Jonathan, his replacement, sought the synagogue leaders’ assistance in arresting Grecian Messianic Jews there so they could be brought to Jerusalem for judgment (Acts 9:1-2).

-This means that the Jerusalem council took place in 50 CE and is, evidently, the year of Paul’s writing to the Galatians.
+This means that the Jerusalem council took place cir.
+49-50 CE and is, evidently, the year of Paul’s writing to the Galatians.
 Remember, Mark had left Paul and Barnabas, when they were on their way to Galatia during their first missionary journey.
-Mark returned to Jerusalem, and his report concerning Paul apparently prompted the attack by the Jews of the circumcision upon Paul’s work among the Gentiles in Antioch, Syria and Cilicia and probably Galatia, as well.
+Mark returned to Jerusalem, and his report concerning Paul apparently prompted the attack by non-believing Jews, perhaps false brethren who were sent into the believing community by the high priest.
+When the time was right, these men were sent out to attack Paul’s work among the gentiles in Antioch, Syria and Cilicia and probably Galatia, as well.

-This is spiritual warfare that was probably set in motion as a result of Paul binding/casting out the spirit in Elymas, who was the advisor to the governor of Cyprus (Acts 13:8-12).
-Most Christians today don’t understand the seriousness of and the cost incurred by spiritual warfare.
+This is spiritual warfare that was probably set in motion as a result of Paul binding Elymas, who may have been a well received ‘wise’ Jew in Jerusalem and, perhaps an adviser to the governor of Cyprus (Acts 13:8-12).
+Many today don’t understand the seriousness of and the cost incurred by spiritual warfare.
 Most of us believe it is a mere game or obligatory chant to “bind up the enemy” (Satan).
 The fact is, no one binds a powerful spiritual enemy without incurring a significant blow to one’s work in Christ or even a fearful personal attack.

-Personally, I believe Paul had to learn several lessons pertaining to spiritual warfare.
-I don’t believe he expected the set-back that had occurred in his ministry.
+Paul may not have expected the set-back that had occurred in his ministry.
 His later missionary journeys seem to show him adjusting his method of undertaking spiritual warfare to the point where only he was attacked.
 That is, Paul physically bore the brunt of the attacks of the enemy, while those of his party and his work with new believers were left unscathed for the most part.
-I am also of the opinion that Paul had to mature in his understanding of spiritual warfare before the Spirit would allow him to preach Christ in Asia, a great stronghold of the enemy (Acts 16:6; 18:19-23; 19:1).
+I am also of the opinion that Paul had to mature in his understanding of spiritual warfare before the Holy Spirit would allow him to preach Christ in Asia, a great stronghold of the enemy (Acts 16:6; 18:19-23; 19:1).
 There is much to be gleaned from Paul’s missionary journeys that would enlighten us today, as it pertains to spiritual warfare.

 At this point in his letter, Paul lashed out at those responsible for the trouble, calling them false brethren, who had come into the church and were received as brethren under false pretense.
-So, there was more to what occurred in Antioch and the other Gentile churches than is readily obvious (Galatians 2:4).
+So, there was more to what occurred in Antioch and the other gentile churches than is readily obvious (Galatians 2:4).
 There were secret forces in play, working behind the scenes played out in Antioch, Syria, Cilicia and, evidently, in Galatia as well.
 Notice the implication behind Paul’s reference to the true authorities at Jerusalem.
 He claimed what they had been (fishermen, tax collectors, etc) didn’t matter to him.
-God accepts no man’s person—implying that those who were sent to the Gentile churches were personally or represented Jews of noble birth at Jerusalem—i.e. the High Priests.
+God accepts no man’s person—implying that those who were sent to the gentile churches may have been Jews of noble birth at Jerusalem—i.e. the high priests.
 This was a very powerful attack against the work of Paul, conducted in the name of James, but in reality false brethren were behind it all.